RaviSoji/plda/README.md

  the model classifications of randomly generated test points.
 The contours depict 95% confidence intervals (based on 300-900 points per class) of the labeled training data.
-Note that the data were generated with the same covariance because this is one of several import mode assumptions.
+Note that the data were generated with the same covariance because this is one of several central model assumptions.

 ![Figure 1-1](https://github.com/RaviSoji/probabilistic_LDA/blob/master/demo/2D_example.png?raw=True)